Consibio/consibio-cloud-api/README.md

 ## Examples
 We have prepared some basic examples on how to consume the Consibio Cloud REST API in popular languages.
-Don't see your preferred language here?
-Feel free to reach out with a request, or event better, submit a pull request!

 - [Javascript / Node.js](./javascript/example.js)
 - [Python](./python/example.py)
 - [PHP](./php/example.js)

+Don't see your preferred language here?
+Feel free to submit an issue with the request, or event better, submit a pull request with your own code!